 Although Chiropractic is ultimately not about symptoms, research by the MEADE STUDY showed Chiropractic care yields superior results (compared to medical care) for low back complaints.
 Research also shows that Chiropractic care leads to better results for the treatment of whiplash symptoms.
 (QUEBEC TASK FORCE).

-Chiropractic care has also been shown to be superior to medication in the reduction of symptoms from headaches and migraines.
+Chiropractic care has also shown better results when compared to medication in the reduction of symptoms from headaches and migraines.

-Chiropractors have been trained to differentiate what they can help, what they cannot help, and what they should co-care.
+Chiropractors have been trained to differentiate what they can help, what they may help, and what they should co-care.
 Ask Dr. C if Chiropractic can help you.